tamarameisman/final_game_project_team_1/README.md

 Library
  - Arcade

-Game?
+Game
-- Simple Platformer from api.arcade.academy with Team Enhancements / Unique Storyline
+- Simple Platformer idea with Team Enhancements / Unique Storyline / Graphic / Added features
 - Journey through a scene collecting coins and avoiding foes, objects, or valleys to arrive at a destination.